 Launch the tool named Tool_name.
 This option can be used more than once in the same startup command.
 Individual tools are documented in the Tools section of the Chimera User's Guide and listed in the Chimera Tools menu.
 If Tool_name contains any spaces, it must be enclosed in double quotes, for example: "Volume Viewer".
 This is just one of several ways to start a tool.

 Whether status messages should be generated when nogui mode is used.
 See also --silent.

-Specify startup camera mode; possible values of mode are the same as for the command stereo: mono (default, not in stereo), sequential, cross-eye, wall-eye, red-cyan, and others.
+Specify startup camera mode; possible values of mode are the same as for the command stereo: mono (default, not in stereo), sequential, cross-eye, wall-eye, red-cyan, green-magenta, and others.